A Sydney-First Inclusive Musical Fostering Inclusivity, Diversity and Connectedness

 Thanks to funding from the Willoughby City Council, the project kicked off with an engaging workshop to introduce potential cast members to each other and experience first hand singing, dancing and acting activities from the show.

-Next, we held auditions and began the challenging role of casting each character into pairs (or groups of three for the larger roles) where a person without disability could learn with and support another person (or two) with disability so that everyone had a chance to shine on stage.
+Next, we held auditions and began the challenging role of casting each character into pairs (or groups of three for the larger roles) where a person without disability could learn with and support another person (or two) with disability so that everyone had a chance to share the spotlight on stage.

 Behind the Scenes: Rehearsals, Costumes & Prop/Set Design

-Rehearsals have been in full swing now for 15 weeks, with 6 more to go!
-Our talented cast are collaboratively working hard to bring their characters to life – portraying them in which ever way they can whilst sharing lines, parts and solos.
-And what’s more, they are all having fun together and forming friendships that we expect will continue long after the final applause!
+Our talented cast collaboratively worked hard to bring their characters to life – portraying them in whichever way they could whilst sometimes speaking or singing together and other times sharing lines, parts and solos.
+And what’s more, they had so much fun together and formed friendships that we expect will continue long after the final applause was heard on March 29 of 2025!

 Check out this exclusive behind-the-scenes video from our rehearsals!
-See the cast’s dedication, talent and joy as they prepare to take the stage.
+See the cast’s dedication, talent and joy as they learnt this song together from Camp Rock.

-Now, our focus has shifted to sourcing and creating props and sets to transform the Zenith Theatre into the two rival camps – Camp Rock and Camp Star!
-Who will win the Final Jam?
-The excitement from our cast and families is building as we move closer to showtime but we need a full audience…
+Once the costumes were all sorted, our focus shifted to sourcing and creating props and projector slides to transform the Zenith Theatre into the two rival camps – Camp Rock and Camp Star!

 Our Official Partners